ampatspell/swoof/README.md

 # Swoof

-Swoof Google Firebase Firestore library for Svelte.
+Swoof is Google Firebase Firestore, Auth, Storage, Functions library for Svelte.

 > Docs are coming.